e& champions ethical supply chains with CIPS certification

 Date

-(MENAFN- Sheila Tobias) e&, a leading global technology group, has been awarded the prestigious certification in Corporate Ethical Procurement and Supply from the Chartered Institute of Procurement and Supply (CIPS).
+(MENAFN- mslgroup) e&, a leading global technology group, has been awarded the prestigious certification in Corporate Ethical Procurement and supply from the Chartered Institute of Procurement and Supply (CIPS).
 This milestone reflects e&’s unwavering dedication to maintaining the highest standards of ethics in procurement and supply chain management.

 All procurement and supply management professionals at e& completed a comprehensive training programme on ethical procurement, which included rigorous assessments on critical areas such as fraud prevention, corruption and bribery, environmental responsibility, and legal and social accountability.